fullstackreact/react-native-firestack/README.md

 ## Firestack vs Firebase JS lib

-Although the [Firebase](https://www.npmjs.com/package/firebase) JavaScript library will work with React Native, it's designed for the web and/or server.
-The native SDKs provide much needed features specifically for mobile applications such as offline persistance.
-Firestack provides a JavaScript interface into the native SDKs to allow your React Native application to utilise these features, and more!
+Although the [Firebase](https://www.npmjs.com/package/firebase) JavaScript library will work with React Native, it is mainly designed for the web.

+The native SDK's are much better for performance compared to the web SDK.
+The web SDK will run on the same thread as your apps ([JS thread](https://facebook.github.io/react-native/docs/performance.html#javascript-frame-rate)) therefore limiting your JS framerate, potentially affecting things touch events and transitions/animations.

+The native SDK's also contains functionality that the web SDK's do not, for example [Analytics](/docs/api/analytics.md).

 ## Example app